S-0241

 Enforcement Authority

-Attorney General enforcement under the Consumer Protection Act, 9 V.S.A. chapter 63, subchapter 1.
+Attorney General enforcement under the Consumer Protection Act, 9 V.S.A. chapter 63.
 The AG has authority to make rules, conduct civil investigations, enter into assurances of discontinuance, and bring civil actions.
 Private parties have the same rights and remedies as provided under 9 V.S.A. chapter 63, subchapter 1.
-For mental health professionals, violations of 26 V.S.A. § 7101 constitute unprofessional conduct under 3 V.S.A. § 129a, enforceable through professional licensing discipline including denial of a license or other disciplinary action.
+For mental health professionals, misuse of AI constitutes unprofessional conduct under 3 V.S.A. § 129a, enforceable through professional licensing disciplinary proceedings.

 Penalties

-Each violation of 18 V.S.A. § 7115 carries a civil penalty of $10,000.00 as set forth in 9 V.S.A. § 2461.
-Private parties have the same rights and remedies as provided under 9 V.S.A. chapter 63, subchapter 1.
+Each violation of 18 V.S.A. § 7115 carries a civil penalty of $10,000 per violation as set forth in 9 V.S.A. § 2461.
+Private parties have the same rights and remedies as provided under 9 V.S.A. chapter 63, subchapter 1, which includes private enforcement remedies available under Vermont's Consumer Protection Act.
 Nothing in the section precludes or supplants any other statutory or common law remedies.
-For mental health professionals, violations constitute unprofessional conduct subject to license denial or other disciplinary action.
+Professional disciplinary action — including license denial or revocation — is available for mental health professionals under 3 V.S.A. § 129a.

 Who Is Covered